DiogoAMFerreira/clean-code-course/README.md

 ## Avoid "Magic Numbers & Strings"

+Based on the exercises in section four of the course:

 There's one additional tweak you might want to make to the code.

 At the moment, we always check for hard-coded string identifiers like "PAYPAL" or "CREDIT_CARD".